base4nfdi/pid4nfdi/static/training/igsn.md

 All **DataCite Direct Members**, **Consortium Leads**, and **Consortium Organizations** can register IGSN IDs using DataCite services.

-If your organization is not yet part of the DataCite community, the easiest and most cost-effective route for German organizations is to join the **DataCite Consortium led by TIB** (German National Library of Science and Technology) — by far the largest DataCite consortium, with extensive technical support for IGSN ID and DOI registration.
+If your organization is not yet part of the DataCite community, the easiest and most cost-effective route for German organizations is to join the **DataCite Consortium led by TIB** (German National Library of Science and Technology) — one of the largest DataCite consortium worldwide, with extensive technical support for IGSN ID and DOI registration.

 More information: https://datacite.org/become-a-member